Nuvei/nuvei-plugin-woocommerce/readme.txt

 4. screenshot-4.png.

 == Changelog ==

+= 3.11.0 =
+* In the Orders' list was added a column to show if the Order is paid or not in Nuvei system.
+* Fixed a bug related with the WC Subscription, the Renewal Orders, in the case where the Parent Order does not contain billing country.
+* In the checkout was added a check for Google reCaptchs.
+* We changed the place-holder of Simply Connect.
+Now it will be "Loading...".

 = 3.10.1 =
 * Fix for the problem with the Orders, generated from the Admin.